top of page

 Find drop-off bins at the Town Highway building.
 Call the Town Offices for more information.

-The State of New York has allocated money to replace deficient septic tanks on specific bodies of water in the County of Saint Lawrence.
+The State of New York still has allocated money to replace deficient septic tanks on specific bodies of water in the County of Saint Lawrence.

 If you own a house within 250 feet of Cranberry Lake, Star Lake, Sylvia Lake, or almost any river in the Adirondacks and your septic tank is too small, breaking down, or otherwise deficient, you may be eligible for funds through the New York Septic System Replacement Fund.